songc0a/PINNPStomo/README.md

 # PINNPStomo

 This repository gives the codes for "PINNPStomo: Simultaneous P- and S-wave seismic traveltime tomography using physics-informed neural networks with a new factored eikonal equation".
+This work has been submitted to Geophysics.

 # Software requirement
 Python Version: 3.8.16